 It is not only the Club's 77th anniversary in 2015, but will be the year in which we hold (Friday/Saturday March 13th/14th) the 52nd occasion of our most prestigious competition - the Bahrain Open Championship.

 The Bahrain Open started from small beginnings in 1964 and was the first Open Championship for individual players in the Gulf region.

-The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous prize-winners and photos from the 51st Open Day 1 & Day 2).
+The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous prize-winners, report and photos from the 51st Open Day 1 & Day 2).
 Hamad Mubarak Afnan became the Bahrain Open winner for the fifth time last season, 23 years after his first Open Championship win in 1991.
 The hole-by-hole scores (all players) are here.

 Towards the end of March 2015 will also witness the 27th outing of the Bahrain Ladies Open Championship competition (Friday/Saturday March 6th/7th).
 The Ladies Open commenced in 1987 (see the history and a summary of all previous prize winners).